Self-Awareness

 Learn to make comparisons for your feelings:

-• Describe the experience you’re feeling with a story.
+• Describe your experiences and feelings with a story.

 • Create fictional stories with characters that represent your different feelings.